 - Adolescent pregnancy

-The Adverse Childhood Experiences (ACE) Study is one of the largest investigations ever conducted to assess associations between childhood maltreatment and later-life health and well-being.
+The Adverse Childhood Experiences (ACE) Study is one of the largest investigations ever conducted.
+It was intended to assess associations between childhood maltreatment and later-life health and well-being.